henrikbostrom/crepes/README.md

 intervals to be extracted as well as probabilities for the target value falling below specified thresholds.

-The main package `crepes` implements standard, normalized and Mondrian conformal regressors and predictive systems, and allows you to use your own difficulty estimates and Mondrian categories.
+The `crepes` package implements standard, normalized and Mondrian conformal regressors and predictive systems, and allows you to use your own difficulty estimates and Mondrian categories.
 There is also a separate module, called `crepes.fillings`, which provides some standard options for these.